container-storage-interface/spec/spec.md

   bool readonly = 4;

   // Secrets required by plugin to complete controller publish volume
   // request.
-This field is OPTIONAL. map<string, string> controller_publish_secrets = 5;
+This field is OPTIONAL.
+Refer to the
+  // `Secrets Requirements` section on how to use this field. map<string, string> controller_publish_secrets = 5;

   // Attributes of the volume to be used on a node.
 This field is